 Mr. Coles has fought for many environmental causes, and led campaigns for Canada’s natural resources to be processed in Canada.
 He has also spoken internationally on energy, environmental, and labour issues.

-Director, Financial Analysis – Ryan Smith
+Director, Business Intelligence – Ryan Smith

 Ryan Smith graduated from British Columbia’s Simon Fraser University in 2015 with a bachelor’s degree in Finance.